turbo-sim/turboflow/docs/source/tutorials.rst

 Tutorials
 ===============

 Welcome to the TurboFlow Tutorial Guide.
-This guide provides step-by-step instructions to help you effectively use TurboFlow for mean-line modelling of axial turbines.
-The tutorials cover two main aspects of the software: performance prediction and design optimization.
-In addition, an overview of the different options for the configuration file is provided.
+This guide offers step-by-step instructions for using TurboFlow in mean-line modeling of axial turbines.
+The tutorials focus on the two main aspects of the software: performance prediction and design optimization, each illustrated with detailed examples.
+Additionally, an overview of the various configuration file options is included to help you fully utilize TurboFlow's capabilities in your projects.

 .. toctree::
    :maxdepth: 1